Berkanktk/CyberSecurity/README.md

 `john hash.txt --wordlist=/usr/share/wordlists/rockyou.txt`

 See more about [JTR](/More/Password%20Cracking/John.md).

+### Zip Files
+Crack a zip file using zip2john

+First, convert the zip file to a hash
+`zip2john file.zip > zip.hash`

+Then crack the hash
+`john zip.hash`

 ## Metasploit
 The Metasploit Framework is a set of tools that allow information gathering, scanning, exploitation, exploit development, post-exploitation, and more.
 While the primary usage of the Metasploit Framework focuses on the penetration testing domain, it is also useful for vulnerability research and exploit development.